valory-xyz/open-autonomy/docs/simple_abci.md

 ### `RandomnessStartupRound` and `RandomnessStartupBehaviour`
 As opposed to `RegistrationRound`, the class `RandomnessStartupRound` inherits from the helper abstract class `CollectSameUntilThresholdRound`.
 That is, the round will wait until 2/3 of the agents have agreed in the same collected value (in this case, a random string from a decentralized randomness source).
 If for whatever reason agents do not agree within a given timeframe, this state is revisited.
 As above, the method `end_block()` must be implemented, and it must return the appropriate events accordingly.

-The `RandomnessBehaviour` on the other hand is the proactive part that connects to the distriubuted randomness service, reads the value,  commits it to the temporary blockchain, and stores it in the period state.
+The `RandomnessBehaviour` on the other hand is the proactive part that connects to the distributed randomness service, reads the value,  commits it to the temporary blockchain, and stores it in the period state.
 As above, all these operations are carried on the `async_act()` method, and the payload class `RandomnessPayload` encapsulates the collected randomness as well as the round identifier.